 Teenager and young people support, such as body image, bullying, self-harm, self-esteem, depression and mood swings.

 Long term conditions, such as sleep problems, pain management, arthritis, breathing difficulties, bowel conditions, diabetes, heart disease and stroke.

-How can you get a book on the Books on Prescription scheme?
+How can you get a book from a Books on Prescription scheme?

-To get a book on the Books on Prescription scheme, you can either be given a prescription from a health professional or adviser or you can choose a book for yourself.
+To borrow a book from any of the schemes, you can either be given a prescription from a health professional or adviser or you can choose a book for yourself.

 If you're given a prescription from a health professional or adviser:

 - Take your prescription to a member of staff at any Rochdale borough library.

 - You'll also need your library membership card to borrow the book.
 If you don't have one, you'll need to

 - You can then take your book home for a period of 3-6 weeks depending on your prescription.
 If no one else has reserved the book, you can renew it if you'd like to keep it longer.
 Renew a library book